 On Creative Market, you pay per stock photo.
 Prices differ, but start at $ 2 per photo!

 Is it still ok to pin 1 Pin to multiple boards?

 You sure can!
 Just keep in mind, Pinterest likes your new Pins more than your older ones.
 So make sure you are also sharing a lot of fresh content.
-Try to share some fresh Pins at least a few times a week, but fresh Pins daily seems to work the best for bloggers now.
 So, Yes, you can still repin your own Pins to other boards, but keep it at a minimum and focus on fresh Pins!

 Is it still wise to use a scheduler, like Tailwind?

 Tailwind is still an official partner of Pinterest.
 That means the official answer is yes.